nodejs/node/doc/api/worker_threads.md

 // Prints: undefined
 ```

-When this function is used, no `'message'` event will be emitted and the
+When this function is used, no `'message'` event is emitted and the
-`onmessage` listener will not be invoked.
+`onmessage` listener is not invoked.

 ## `worker.resourceLimits`
 <!-- YAML